Preparing graduates for today’s careers and tomorrow’s opportunities.

 The Doane Computing program is very flexible, allowing students to tailor their experience to their interests and talents.
-There are two majors, Computing and Information Systems, and two focus areas, software development and information technology.
+There is one major, Computing, and two emphasis areas, software engineering and information technology/cybersecurity.
 Students can pursue either focus area which are in high demand in the industry.
-In addition, there are several minors students can pursue through the Computing program.
+In addition, there are several minors and certificates in each area that students can pursue through the Computing program.

-All majors are required to complete a minor or second major.
-Some of the programs commonly combined with Computing include engineering, math, and physics.
+All majors are encouraged to complete a minor or second major.
+Some of the programs commonly combined with Computing include engineering, data analytics, graphic design, and business.

 In addition, Doane Computing majors have the option of entering a mentoring relationship with an alumni with a career in the computing field.
 In addition to communicating several times each academic year, there are opportunities each year to spend time together to discuss technology and careers.